SexyGoat/TFSCForT85/README.txt

 Default Pin Assignment
 ------------------------------------------------------------------------------

-  Pin Assignment on the ATtiny85 for 4-Wire Fan Speed Control

              ______                 A DS1811 Reset Controller is recommended.
     ~RESET 1|o AT  |8 VDD (+5V)     THERMIO requires a 4.7k pull-up whether
    THERMIO 2| tiny |7 POT           the DS18B20 thermometer is used or not.
-  FANBCTRL 3|  85  |6 FANBCTRL      A potentiometer is connected between GND
+  FANBCTRL 3|  85  |6 FANBCTRL      A linear 10kΩ potentiometer is connected
-       GND 4|______|5 POTREF        GND and POTREF with the wiper connection going to POT.
-POTREF may be tied to VDD.
+       GND 4|______|5 (POTREF)      between GND GND and VDD with the wiper connection going to POT.

 The source file may be easily modified to reassign the pins, to enable complementary outputs (with optional dead time generation), to alter the filtering and to alter the relationship between the A and B PWM outputs.

+By default, VDD is the reference voltage for the potentiometer input and the POTREF function is unused.
+Therefore pin 5 may be assigned a different function.
+If POTREF is to be used, it must be on Pin 5 because only Pin 5 has the alternate function AREF.
+In tfsc.S, adjust UPB_POTREF to 0 or 1 as required.

 ------------------------------------------------------------------------------